Civil Engineering Case Study

-Using this equipment meant a very fast, highly accurate non-contact recording of the flange’s geometry was made.
+Using this equipment meant a very fast, highly accurate, non-contact recording of the flange’s geometry was made.
 It also meant the number of operatives used and their exposure time in a hazardous environment was reduced considerably, compared to traditional measuring techniques.

-With a highly detailed 30 surface scan quickly completed, the OR3D on-site team would process the data in site offices.
+With a highly detailed 30 surface scan quickly completed, our on-site team would process the data in site offices.
 The processed data was instantly uploaded using 36 mobile data services, onto a secure web portal to be analysed by ARUP based out of Solihull, West Midlands.
 They would perform structural analysis calculations to make informed decisions on whether a particular location required a custom milled plate or not.

 “The CNC machine shops were working 24 hours a day, 7 days a week producing the custom milled plates”